- Making a Payment

 - A U.S. branch of your financial institution (example: the New York City branch of Barclay's Bank PLC)

 - Overnight Carriers- For guaranteed next day receipt please use FedEx, UPS or DHL.
 These should be directed to:

 114 South Buchanan Boulevard

 Tuition and fees are due before the start of each term.
 If your account becomes past due, a late payment penalty charge (not to exceed 1.25% of the past due balance from the prior bill) will be assessed on subsequent bills.
 If your account remains unpaid, you will not be allowed to register for future semesters and may be administratively withdrawn from Duke.
-As long as your account is past due, you will not have access to academic transcripts, be able to have academic credits certified, or receive a diploma at graduation.
+As long as your account is past due you will not be able to receive a diploma at graduation.
 If your account remains outstanding after your departure from Duke, it may be referred to a collection agency and reported to a credit bureau.

-Duke University partners with Tuition Management Systems (TMS) to allow currently enrolled students and their parents to pay term charges in monthly payments as follows:
+Duke University partners with Nelnet to allow currently enrolled students and their parents* to pay term charges in monthly payments as follows: